kirby0573/ProcessTimes/README.md

 Notes:
 -Sources used given in COLLABORATORS file
 -Used a printf for the CPU utilization
--No known bugs
+-No known bugs (apart from the 1 test on gradescope that is .01 off from the correct output, but everything else is outputting as it should be)
 -Only assumptions that were made were given in the project description (p and N <= 2^15, etc)
 -My program has get functions corresponding to each of the lines of output
-i.e. get_throughput() returns the throughput for the given process set, and so on. . .
+i.e. get_throughput() returns the throughput for the given process set, and so on